gianluca-24/bots-of-the-day/README.md

 # Bots of the day
 Me and a colleague created these 3 bots that make daily post about three topics:
-- Facts of the day;
+- Facts of the day: x.com/factsfromtoday;
-- Births of the day;
+- Births of the day: x.com/birthsfromtoday;
-- Deaths of the day;
+- Deaths of the day: x.com/deathsfromtoday;

 ## Technologies